AntonioRochaAZ/CNN-Project/README.rst

 This application idea draws inspiration from Google's `Quick, Draw! <https://quickdraw.withgoogle.com/>`_.

+Update 14/11/2021: I've found out through a friend that a website already exists for this: `http://detexify.kirelabs.org/symbols.html`_.
+Still, my development continues.

 .. note::
     In order to work with the dataset on
     `GoogleColab <https://colab.research.google.com/>`_, I've tried uploading